matslyk0/Gitsy/README.md

 # Gitsy

-A web application to determine key health metrics of any public GitHub repository, with a customisable, multi-channel notifications system.
+A web application that analyses public GitHub repositories and calculates metrics that indicate the health, or activity, of the repository, such as Commit frequency or average PR close times.